iomeone/Fun-Scheme-Compiler/README.md

     [611] (system (string-append clang++-path " -std=c++11 header.cpp " " -I/home/bdwgc/include -pthread -S -emit-llvm -o header.ll /usr/local/lib/libgc.a"))
     [617] (system (string-append clang++-path " -std=c++11 combined.ll -I/home/bdwgc/include -pthread -o bin /usr/local/lib/libgc.a"))

-I was able to integrate bgwdc with header.cpp and make some changes to the default tagging scheme.
+I was able to integrate bgwdc with header.cpp and change the tagging scheme...

 ## Disclaimer:
 #### This compiler should not be used in any serious applications - it is meant to be learning project.
 With more time and help, I would have completed the project to its entirety.
 Even with the slight extension, however, I was extremely preoccupied with studying for other final exams, travelling home, etc. so I did what I could within the time given and I refuse to stress over this.